Microbes and Human Life

 However, such measures are not always sufficient to keep microbes away.
 You can adhere to good hygiene practices and still experience mold growth, food spoilage, or malodor.

 Life Material Technologies Limited (LIFE) has developed a range of proprietary technologies to serve as a second line of defense against micro-organisms, in combination with good hygiene practices.
-LIFE’s technologies are built around incorporating antibacterial, antifungal and antialgal ingredient into materials such as plastics, coatings, ceramics, paper, and textile fibers, to make consumer and industrial products made from such materials antimicrobial for the lifetime of the products.
+LIFE’s technologies are built around incorporating antibacterial, antifungal and antialgal ingredients into materials such as plastics, coatings, ceramics, paper, and textile fibers, to make consumer and industrial products made from such materials antimicrobial for the lifetime of the products.